Circle bags are everywhere this summer, so why not make your own with this crochet bag pattern.

 This pattern is for anyone who is an advanced beginner.

-The purse has been made in a really easy circle crochet pattern, with a panel that connects them both.
+The purse has been made in a really easy circle crochet pattern, with simple stitches and a panel that connects them both.

 It has a bit of a boho look which makes it perfect to wear down to your local tiki bar or to the beach.